-Activity 1 st Fall 1 st Winter 1 st Spring Summer 2 nd Fall 2 nd Winter 2 nd Spring Meet with faculty, advisor and others, to learn about research opportunities; attend Epi Expo and other events and seminars with faculty Meet with faculty to discuss a thesis project; pick project and thesis committee chair; complete the Human Subjects form found on the Epi Students Canvas site; and complete required Human Subjects Division training/review , if necessary Write and submit a thesis proposal .
-Instructions found in the Epi Students Canvas site Bulk of the data analysis; regularly meet with Chair and, if necessary, full committee Write thesis Electronically submit your thesis Pay attention to all of the things you have to do to graduate in June - lots of steps!
+Activity 1 st Fall 1 st Winter 1 st Spring Summer 2 nd Fall 2 nd Winter 2 nd Spring Meet with faculty, advisor and others, to learn about research opportunities; attend Epi Expo and other events and seminars with faculty Meet with faculty to discuss a thesis project; pick project and thesis committee chair; complete the Human Subjects form found on the Epi Students Canvas site; and complete required Human Subjects Division training/review , if necessary Write and submit a thesis proposal.
+Bulk of the data analysis; regularly meet with Chair and, if necessary, full committee Write thesis Electronically submit your thesis Pay attention to all of the things you have to do to graduate in June - lots of steps!